Mart1nSchulz/Schoku/README.md

 - options to prove uniqueness and verify the solutions
 - an option to check the puzzle
 - options to control the number of threads
-- optionally provde statistics and timing information
+- optionally provide statistics and timing information
 - optionally solve a single puzzle from a puzzle file

 Also, some adaptivity is welcome, e.g. when faster and/or specialized instructions